meet-bhagdev/aws-docdb-samples/es-docdb-blog.md

 ```
 export STACK=<Name of your CloudFormation stack>
-#This should match the AWS CloudFormation stack name you specified in the previous ste
+#This should match the AWS CloudFormation stack name you specified in the previous step
 ```